It is National Pollinator Week!

 - Get Integrated!
 Consider all of your management options, and use integrated pest management (IPM) practices to ensure effective control while reducing harm and adverse impacts.
 Many weeds can be controlled using a variety of management techniques, so choose a strategy to minimize the impacts on pollinators.
 Check out the weed report excerpts from Weed Control in Natural Areas for IPM strategies for specific invasive weeds observed on your property.

 - Don’t let weeds flower!
 Avoid controlling invasive weeds when they are in full bloom.
 Time your weed control efforts in early spring for most annual and biennial weeds, and in fall for most perennial weeds.
-Not only will this approach help prevent impacts to pollinators, but it will also help ensure that weeds won’t set viable seed.
+Not only will this approach help prevent impacts on pollinators, but it will also help ensure that weeds won’t set viable seeds.

 - Be an early bird!
 Carry out herbicide applications in the early morning when pollinators are less active.
 Mornings are also usually calm with little wind, which helps to prevent drift and damage to non-target plants during herbicide applications.